This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Vomiting

 Dilantin is taken by mouth, either once a day or divided into 2-3 times a day, depending on how severe the seizures are.
-Doctors generally recommend that children take the medication with food to help prevent stomach pain.
+Doctors recommend that children take the medication with food to help prevent stomach pain.

 Each dosage should be taken at the same time each day and with a full glass of water unless your child’s physician indicates otherwise.